April 9, 2021

 Dear School Community,

-As noted on our COVID-19 Dashboard, today, January 9, 2021 we learned about 2 School Associated Cases of COVID-19 in the Upper Elementary.
-Both are students.
+As noted on our COVID-19 Dashboard, late in the evening of Friday, April 9, 2021 we learned about a School Associated Case of COVID-19 in the High School.

 Sincerely,